 - Samsung Galaxy S20 FE ($699): The Galaxy S20 FE is probably the best alternative to the OnePlus 8T on the market.
 It has the same processor and very similar specs across the board.
 It offers wireless charging, an IP rating, and expandable storage to boot.
 Those are all features that the 8T doesn’t have.
 Really, the only things that definitively make the 8T the better buy is the ultra-fast wired charging and the option for more RAM.
 If these things don’t matter to you, though, you should absolutely check out the Galaxy S20 FE.

 - Google Pixel 5 ($699): If you waged a specs war between the Pixel 5 and the 8T, the Pixel 5 would lose — badly.
-However, the Pixel 5 will almost certainly take better photos than the 8T.
-We can’t say that for certain yet because we still need to run both phones through all our tests.
-However, Pixel phones have historically been better for photography than OnePlus phones.
-The bottom line is that if you are someone who prizes the camera on your phone above all else, the Pixel 5 is worth a look.
+However, the Pixel 5 takes better photos than the 8T.
+So if you are someone who prizes the camera on your phone above all else, the Pixel 5 is worth a look.

 - LG Velvet ($599): If the two most important features for you are wireless charging and an IP rating, then the LG Velvet will offer both and save you some cash.
 Sure, you’ll get a weaker processor and slower wired charging, but the LG Velvet can still hold its own against the OnePlus 8T in numerous respects.
 It also sports a terrific-looking design if that’s an important aspect of your phone decisions.